 PharmCAS recognizes overseas United States institutions that are accredited through an agency approved by the U.S. Department of Education and uses English as the primary language of instruction and documentation.
 Submit transcripts and coursework for overseas U.S. institutions and U.S. institutions with a campus overseas (e.g., the University of Maryland at Munich).

-Review the Academic Update section to learn how to submit updated 2020 summer and fall transcripts to PharmCAS.
+If you submit your PharmCAS application before your 2023 summer and/or fall transcripts are available, review the Academic Update section to learn how to submit these updated transcripts to PharmCAS.

-Accepted applicants are instructed to arrange for their official spring 2021 transcripts to be sent directly to PharmCAS as soon as they are available and before the cycle closes on June 30, 2021, unless otherwise instructed by the pharmacy school.
+Accepted applicants are instructed to arrange for their official spring 2024 transcripts to be sent directly to PharmCAS as soon as they are available and before the cycle closes on June 30, 2024.
 If you do not submit your updated courses and transcripts in a timely manner, your selected programs may no longer consider you for admission.
 See also the “Academic Update” section.

 Resending Transcripts after Accepting an Offer

-If you accept an offer of admission to a program, you may be required prior to matriculation to submit a second set of official transcripts from every institution you have attended.
+If you accept an offer of admission to a program, you may be required to submit a second set of official transcripts from every institution you have attended prior to matriculation.
 You must send this second set directly to the program.
 PharmCAS cannot forward transcripts to a program to fulfill this institutional requirement.

 PharmCAS does not waive transcript requirements due to unpaid fees from the applicant to a college or university.
 Applicants who are unable to obtain an official transcript from an institution due to extenuating circumstances, such as a closed institution, must submit a signed letter of explanation on official letterhead from the appropriate institution or state department of education.
 PharmCAS will evaluate transcript waiver requests on a case-by-case basis.